Platinum-Saber/Infinite-Stack/SEM-3/CS2053-Computer Architecture/Memory Hierarchy.md

 <br>

 ### Principal of Locality
-- Refers to the tendency of a program to access the same data or
+- Refers to the tendency of a program to access the same data or nearby data multiple times.

+> [!abstract]-